yemisprojects/eks-app/README.md

 [Jenkins](https://www.jenkins.io) is open source and free.
 With numerous plugins available it provides easy integration to many third party systems.
 If server management is a not a major concern, Jenkins is a great choice for CI.
 [Checkstyle](https://checkstyle.sourceforge.io) is a development tool to help programmers write Java code that adheres to a coding standard.
 It automates the process of checking Java code to spare humans of this boring (but important) task.
 This makes it ideal for projects that want to enforce a coding standard.
+OWASP Dependency-Check is a Software Composition Analysis (SCA) tool that actively scans through a project's dependencies to detect and report on publicly disclosed vulnerabilities, thereby improving application security.

 ## Application Stack